Dries-B/nbis-meta-wiki/Workflow-parameters.md

 - `ranks:`

 This is a list of ranks that the workflow will report assignments for.
-Higher ranks in the taxonomy hierarchy are inferred from lower ranks, such that a contig with the lowest assignment at the genus level, for example `Escherichia`, the higher ranks become `family=Enterobacteriaceae`, `order:Enterobacterales`, `class:Gammaproteobacteria`, `phylum:Proteobacteria`, `superkingdom:Bacteria` and the assignment at species level becomes `species:Unclassified.Escherichia`.
+Higher ranks in the taxonomy hierarchy are inferred from lower ranks, such that a contig with the lowest assignment at the genus level, for example `Escherichia`, the higher ranks become `family:Enterobacteriaceae`, `order:Enterobacterales`, `class:Gammaproteobacteria`, `phylum:Proteobacteria`, `superkingdom:Bacteria` and the assignment at species level becomes `species:Unclassified.Escherichia`.

 - `taxdb: uniref100`